Blake-Madden/tinyexpr-plusplus/README.md

 - Now uses `std::numeric_limits` for math constants (instead of macro constants).
 - Replaced C-style casts with `static_cast<>`.
 - Replaced all macros with `constexpr`s and lambdas.
-- Replaced custom binary search used for built-in fuction searching with `std::lower_bound()`.
+- Replaced custom binary search used for built-in function searching with `std::lower_bound()`.
 - Now uses `nullptr` (instead of 0).
 - All data fields are now initialized.
 - Added [Doxygen](https://github.com/doxygen/doxygen) comments.